carguel/templator/README.md

         }
     }

-When using group, parameters have to be referenced with their fully qualified name in dot notation.
+Value of parameters defined in other groups must be retrieved with the fully qualified name of the parameter in dot notation.

-    group :foo {
+    group :foo_group {
-        export :parameter => "foo"
+        export :foo => "foo"
     }

-    group :bar {
+    group :bar_group {
-        export :parameter = foo.first_parameter + "bar"
+        export :bar => "bar"
     }

+    group :foobar_group {
+        export :foobar => foo_group.foo + bar_group.bar
+    }

-A group can de defined in multiple places, the resulting group is a merge of all definitions taking into account the order of the parsing:
+A group can de defined multiple times.
+The resulting group is a merge of all definitions taking into account the order of the parsing:

     #file1